 - Interact with and assist the local Department of Fisheries rangers in nesting beach and hatchery management, and encourage volunteers to do the same, to maintain our relationship with them

 - Ensure all safety precautions are taken and the Standard Operating Procedure (S.O.P) are followed whilst in the water and make sure all volunteers are accounted for during water-based activities

 - Collect and record feedback from volunteers and regularly review the programme to maximise volunteer experience and produce reports when requested by the project manager

-- Ensure the project house and Tiga Ruang’s campsite are kept clean & tidy with the help of our volunteers through daily chores on a rota basis
+- Ensure the project house and Tiga Ruang’s campsite are kept clean & tidy with the help of the team members and our volunteers through daily chores on a rota basis

 - Assist in collecting and analyzing photo-ID and nesting data when necessary – this includes conducting kayak surveys (1.5-2 hours) at least twice a week to survey for and collect facial photographs of foraging sea turtles

-- Identify and implement ideas to increase the diversity of project and/or conservation-related activities to increase volunteer engagement
+- Identify and implement ideas of mini project to increase the diversity of project and/or conservation-related activities to increase volunteer engagement

 - Complete projects and reports as required by the project manager such as producing informative displays and research impact reports to share with tourists